Startup America: Commitments

 Connecting Mentors and Entrepreneurs

-TechStars Network Will Accelerate Success of Startups Across America
+Global Accelerator Network Boosts the Success of Startups Across America

-The new TechStars Network launches with 15 independently owned and operated regional organizations that replicate the model pioneered by TechStars, a successful mentorship-driven startup accelerator operating in New York City, Boston, Seattle, and Boulder.
-The TechStars Network provides opportunities for networking, sharing best practices, training and ongoing support for members of this regionally diverse network, and includes members from Miami to Seattle and from Nashville to New Orleans.
-Over the next three years, the TechStars Network will ensure that 5,000 successful and experienced entrepreneurs and investors will mentor and support 6,000 promising young entrepreneurs, increasing their success rate tenfold and creating 25,000 new jobs by 2015.
+In 2011, the Global Accelerator Network (previously known as the Techstars Network) launched with 15 independently owned and operated organizations that replicated the model pioneered by TechStars, a successful mentorship-driven startup accelerator operating in New York City, Boston, Seattle, Austin, London and Boulder.
+The Global Accelerator Network now has over 55 members and provides opportunities for networking, sharing best practices, training and ongoing support for members of this regionally diverse network, and includes members from Greenville to Los Angeles and from Providence to Phoenix.
+In the past three years, the Global Accelerator Network’s members have supported over 1,300 companies that have raised an aggregate of $950 million in funding and created over 5,000 jobs, putting the Network on its way to fulfilling its Startup America commitment to ensuring that over 5,000 successful and experienced entrepreneurs and investors will mentor and support 6,000 promising young entrepreneurs, increasing their success rate tenfold and creating 25,000 new jobs by 2015.
 Learn more.

-MassChallenge $1M Startup Competition and Accelerator to Expand Support for Nation's Highest-Growth Startups
+MassChallenge Global Startup and Accelerator Expands Support for World's Highest-Growth Startups

-Astia Community Expands Support for Women-Led, High-Growth Startups Across America
+Astia Expands Access to Capital for Women-Led, High-Growth Startups

-Rock Health Launches First National Accelerator for Interactive Health Startups
+Rock Health Provides Full-Service Seed Funding for Interactive Health Startups

-SCORE and Wal-Mart Foundation Announce Veteran Fast Launch Initiative
+SCORE and Wal-Mart Foundation Create Veteran Fast Launch Initiative

-SCORE has created the new Veteran Fast Launch Initiative to help accelerate the ability of veterans and their families to succeed as small business owners.
-The new program will be a combined package of services, scholarships and free software (provided by major corporate partners), and SCORE’s mentoring program.
-Through SCORE’s network of 13,500 volunteer mentors and trainers, Veteran Fast Launch will support 16,000 military veterans and their families and help launch 3,000 new businesses during the first year.
-The Walmart Foundation is the primary sponsor, and other partners include the American Institute of Certified Public Accountants, AVG, Cisco, Constant Contact, docstoc.com, HP, Intacct.com, Microsoft, Salesforce.com, Squareup.com, and Veterans Business Outreach Centers (VBOC), which last year reached over 45,000 veterans, service members, and spouses nationally.
-Learn more.
+In 2011, SCORE created the Veteran Fast Launch Initiative to help accelerate the ability of veterans and their families to succeed as small business owners, with primary sponsorship from the Wal-Mart Foundation.
+Over the course of three years, the program combined a package of services, scholarships and free software with SCORE’s mentoring program.
+Through SCORE’s network of 13,500 volunteer mentors and trainers, Veteran Fast Launch supported 16,000 military veterans and their families and helped launch 3,000 new businesses.

 Connecting Corporations and Entrepreneurs